JKhawaja/concurrency/Outline.md

 # Avoiding Conflicts in Concurrency Structures -- Outline

-## Dependency DAGs (DDAGs)

-- *Modifying the structure itself:* e.g. adding or deleting unique independents, modifying an independents dependencies list, or just modifying which part of the structure a unique independent is referring too.
-    + this is easy when we have e.g. a 2-Regular Tree with only 3 nodes, then we can create three independents: A (the root), B (the left sub-tree), and C (the right sub-tree), now adding or deleting nodes to the tree is handled exclusively by B OR C (this is also simple for n-Regular Trees in general).
-    + Invariants: in the above example we assume that the root nodes for the B and C sub-trees will not disappear.
-So, when defining unique independents as sub-structures it can be helpful to be able to note if any of the structure is "immutable".
-Or even more precisely, which parts of the structure are invariant under a modification or class of modifications.
-    + the question becomes: how do we generalize this to arbitrary structures?
-        * Boundary Nodes
-        * perhaps it is outside the scope of this paper ...

 ### Operation Priorities as a Partial Ordering for V-DDAGs

 V-DDAGs can be ordered by *operation priority* i.e. if `read`s have higher priority than `write`s, or vice versa.